MarkLee7916/8-Puzzle-Solver/README.md

 # 8-Puzzle-Solver

-Generates and solves sliding 8 puzzles using A*
+Generates and solves sliding 8 puzzles using A*.
+Generalized to work for n puzzles.